dea-ll/GeGraphs/README.md

 conda activate dev_gegraphs_env
 ```

-The main R/Bioconductor dependencies include packages used for genomic ranges, BAM processing and genomic visualization, including:
+The main R/Bioconductor dependencies include packages for genomic ranges, BAM processing and genomic visualization, such as:

 - `GenomicRanges`
 - `IRanges`